MutabilityDetector/MutabilityDetector/README.md

                                   Detector
     -e,--reportErrors            Reports on errors in the analysis.
 Defaults to false.
+    -f,--failFast                When true, encountering an unhandled
+                                  exception will cause analysis to abort
+                                  immediately.
+When false, exceptions during
+                                  analysis of a particular class will be reflected in the result assigned to that class.
+Defaults to false.
     -h,--help                    print this message
     -m,--match <regex>           A regular expression used to match class names to analyse.
 This is matched against